Reexamining constraints on neutron star properties from perturbative QCD: Implications for neutron stars

 \subsection{\cref{eq:pmaxbound} is the necessary and sufficient condition}

-As noted above, compliance of \cref{eq:pmaxbound} for $\mu_L=\mu_\tov$ is the sufficient condition for a given EOS satisfying the PQCD constraint, and ensuring it holds for all $\mu_L<\mu_\tov$ is the necessary condition.
-It follows that from a practical point of view, one only needs to check \cref{eq:pmaxbound} at the TOV point of an EOS to determine if the constraint applies.
-Discussions on the critical point $\mu_\crit<\mu_\tov$ only serve to clarify the constraining power of PQCD, and are not necessary in general.
+As noted above, compliance with \cref{eq:pmaxbound} at $\mu_L=\mu_\tov$ is the sufficient condition for a given NS EOS, and ensuring it holds for all $\mu_L<\mu_\tov$ is the necessary condition.
+Hence from a practical point of view, one only needs to check \cref{eq:pmaxbound} at the TOV point of each NS EOS to determine if the constraint applies.
+Discussions on the critical point $\mu_\crit<\mu_\tov$ only serve to clarify the constraining power of pQCD, and are not necessary in general.

-Recently, a so-called integral constraint is proposed in~\cite{Komoltsev:2021jzg}.
-It is yet another and one of many necessary conditions one may conceive.
-It is equivalent to the necessary condition discussed above and is formulated in the $\mu_B-n_B$ plane, although the way it has been applied is only approximate, as the (comparatively controlled and less important) uncertainties associated with \ceft~ are ignored.
-Even though this constraint on number density does not reveal new information beyond what is encoded in \cref{eq:pmaxbound}, for the sake of completeness, we discuss it in \cref{sec:nconst}.
+Recently, a so-called integral constraint is proposed in ref~\cite{Komoltsev:2021jzg}.
+It is formulated in the $\mu_B-n_B$ plane and is a weaker version of the necessary condition discussed above, see~\cref{sec:intcnstr}.
+Note that the way it has been applied is only approximate as the (comparatively controlled and less important for the current purpose) uncertainties associated with \ceft~ are ignored.
+Even though this constraint on number density does not reveal additional information beyond what is encoded in \cref{eq:pmaxbound}, it helps visualize the phase transitions required to reconcile tensions with the $\dpmax$ bound, and enables constraints on the pressure-energy density relation~\cite{Komoltsev:2021jzg}.